 Using digital sticky notes for real-time engagement

-One experiment I've incorporated into my online teaching involves using sticky notes on virtual canvases.
-While in a traditional classroom setting you can ask students to write their answers on actual sticky notes and place them on a board, there is always the limit of physical space that can impede everyone's equal participation.
-In a virtual setting, tools like FigJam not only replicate this process digitally, adding the agility of being able to move things around which enables of visualization and clustering that's much more tedious in person.
+One experiment I’ve incorporated into my online teaching involves using sticky notes on virtual canvases.
+While in a traditional classroom setting you can ask students to write their answers on actual sticky notes and place them on a board, there is always the limit of physical space that can impede everyone’s equal participation.
+In a virtual setting, tools like FigJam or Miroo not only replicate this process digitally, adding the agility of being able to move things around which enables of visualization and clustering that’s much more tedious in person.
 What makes this method particularly effective is that instead of waiting for a few students to raise their hands, every student can participate simultaneously.

 Real-Time Transcription to Amplify Student Voice